scottnonnenberg/blog/pages/posts/2016-07-05-this-blog-is-now-open-source.md

 The first is very quick, since it keeps the checks local.
 The second takes longer, useful to do only occasionally to find those pesky sites without true _permalinks_.
 The third is useful for checking both internal and external links for a single URL - like when I'm about to publish a new post.

 The fourth is a script I wrote which piggybacks on top of a `broken-link-checker` local-only run.
-It harvests those links, then ensures that any link ending in '#hash has a corresponding `id="hash"` in the page.
+It harvests those links, then ensures that any link ending in '#hash' has a corresponding `id="hash"` in the page.
 From [`scripts/check_deep_links.js`](https://github.com/scottnonnenberg/blog/blob/dc92cd27f1d63cf4e7f8782c6dc4dc0b44cdba0e/scripts/check_deep_links.js):

 ```javascript
 if (contents.indexOf(` id="${id}"`) !== -1) {